sigasi/sigasi_insights/manual/views.md

 ![](images/preprocessor-view.png)

 In the preprocessor view you can preview the expanded text of Verilog macros.
 This view automatically synchronizes with the active editor.
+When you select text in the (System)Verilog editor, the expanded text will be highlighted in the Preprocessor view.
+This also works the other way: when you select text in the Preprocessor view, the corresponding, original source will be selected in the editor.

 # Console view